Sophie Scholl: Early life

-She had a talent for drawing and painting and for the first time, came into contact with a few so-called "degenerate" artists.
 An avid reader, she developed a growing interest in philosophy and theology.
+She had a talent for drawing and painting, and came into contact with a few so-called "degenerate" artists.
+All of the Scholl children had a deep interest in art, and befriended many artists of the time, particularly controversial ones who stood against National Socialism and explored such themes in their work.
+One such artist, Otl Aicher, helped Sophie learn to sketch and helped her revise her drawings.
+He later married her sister Inge.

+Sophie was first arrested by the Gestapo at the age of 16, after her brother Hans was discovered to be active in an anti-Hitler Youth group called Deutsche Jungenschaft vom 1.11.1929.
+The Gestapo arrested Hans at his military post and other security agents arrested his siblings Inge, Werner and Sophie at their home shortly thereafter.
+Sophie was released later the same day, while Inge and Werner were jailed for a week.
+Hans spent a full three weeks in prison where he underwent interrogation.
+He was released only after the intervention of his cavalry officer.
+This experience further solidified Sophie's anti-Nazi convictions.

-In spring 1940, she graduated from secondary school, where the subject of her essay was "The Hand that Moved the Cradle, Moved the World, a poem by William Ross Wallace."
-Scholl almost did not graduate, having lost all desire to participate in the classes which had largely become Nazi indoctrination.
+In spring of 1940 she graduated from secondary school, where the subject of her essay was "The Hand that Moved the Cradle, Moved the World, a poem by William Ross Wallace".
+Scholl almost did not graduate, having lost all interest in participating in classes that had largely become Nazi indoctrination.
 Being fond of children, she became a kindergarten teacher at the Fröbel Institute in Ulm.
-She had also chosen this job hoping that it would be recognized as an alternative service in the Reichsarbeitsdienst (National Labor Service), a prerequisite for admission to university.
-This was not the case and in spring 1941 she began a six-month stint in the auxiliary war service as a nursery teacher in Blumberg.
-The military-like regimen of the Labor Service caused her to rethink her understanding of the political situation and to begin practising passive resistance.
+She also chose that job in the hope that it would be recognized as an alternative service in the Reichsarbeitsdienst (National Labor Service), a prerequisite for admission to university.
+This was not the case, and in spring of 1941 she began a six-month stint in the auxiliary war service as a nursery school teacher in Blumberg.
+The quasi military regimen of the Labor Service caused her to rethink her understanding of the political situation and to begin practising passive resistance.

-After her six months in the National Labor Service, in May 1942, she enrolled at the University of Munich as a student of biology and philosophy.
+After her six months in the National Labor Service, she enrolled in May 1942 in the University of Munich as a student of biology and philosophy.
 Her brother Hans, who was studying medicine at the same institution, introduced her to his friends.
-Although this group of friends eventually was known for their political views, they initially were drawn together by a shared love of art, music, literature, philosophy, and theology.
-Hiking in the mountains, skiing, and swimming were also of importance to them.
-They often attended concerts, plays, and lectures together.
+Although this group of friends eventually became known for their political views, they were initially drawn together by a shared love of art, music, literature, philosophy, and theology.
+Hiking in the mountains, skiing, and swimming were also important to them.
+They often attended concerts, plays and lectures together.

-In Munich, Scholl met a number of artists, writers, and philosophers, particularly Carl Muth and Theodor Haecker, who were important contacts for her.
-The question they pondered the most was how the individual must act under a dictatorship.
-During the summer vacation in 1942, Scholl had to do war service in a metallurgical plant in Ulm.
+In Munich, Scholl met a number of artists, writers and philosophers, particularly Carl Muth and Theodor Haecker.
+The question they pondered most was how the individual must act under a dictatorship.
+During the summer of 1942, Scholl had to do war service in a metalworking plant in Ulm.
 At the same time, her father was serving time in prison for having made a critical remark to an employee about Adolf Hitler.